-Intel® Silicon Photonics Technology is a new approach to using light (photons) to move huge amounts of data at very high speeds with extremely low power over a thin optical fiber rather than using electrical signals over a copper cable.
-After nearly a decade of research and innovation to prove its viability, Intel Labs is now in the process of taking the technology beyond research and development.
+Intel® Silicon Photonics Technology is a new approach to make optical devices out of silicon and use light (photons) to move huge amounts of data at very high speeds with extremely low power over a thin optical fiber rather than using electrical signals over a copper cable.
+After nearly a decade of research and innovation to prove its viability, Intel created a P&L (Silicon Photonics Solutions Group) in 2012 to move the project into production.

 Photonics Technology (SPT) and operating at 100 gigabits per second (Gbps).
 This is a completely integrated module that includes silicon modulators, detectors, waveguides and circuitry.
 Intel believes this is the only module in the world that uses a hybrid silicon laser.
 The demonstration was made via a video during Rattner’s keynote.